 After months of chats at the parks and over our own "date nights," we started our blog together focused on fitness and fashion.
 Jessica Diaz was the angel I had been waiting for to get me out of my "new mom rut," to light a fire under my butt, to give me the motivation and confidence that I had needed, and to become one of my best friends in life.
 Our blog, Ms Fit for Society launched in March 2015 and by that May we had solidified our first big break.
 A fitness and fashion show at Saks Fifth Avenue in Boston curated and styled entirely by us.
 In the last few years as bloggers we have raised thousands of dollars for charities, attended dozens of incredible events, put on our own events at places like Bloomingdale's and Intermix, we met some of the most incredible people, in particular women that are either super moms or women launching businesses, and we have really grown as moms and as women through this process.

 While focusing on Ms Fit for Society, I have been expanding my personal styling business as well.
 I have taken on some of my cutest clients to date, with the start of kid's styling.
-As a mom of two boys, I love shopping for them and putting together fun outfits, but I know that a lot of moms either don't like it or simply don't have time for it.
+As a mom of three kiddos, I love shopping for them and putting together fun outfits, but I know that a lot of moms either don't like it or simply don't have time for it.
 And out of the requests of moms for help with their kids' wardrobe and style advice, was born the addition to my business, kid's styling.

-In the last two years, I have been fortunate enough to meet some incredible people, grow my two businesses, renovate and design our new family home on my own, all while balancing my kids (no nanny included), take time away with my husband, travel, become more spiritual and connected with what the universe is sending me, and it's all thanks to my experiences, the people whom I've met and the path that I've been on.
+In the last several years, I have been fortunate enough to meet some incredible people, grow my two businesses, renovate and design our new family home on my own, all while balancing my kids (no nanny included), take time away with my husband, travel, become more spiritual and connected with what the universe is sending me, and it's all thanks to my experiences, the people whom I've met and the path that I've been on.

 So when people ask me, how did you get into this business, sometimes I want to answer, I'm still getting there because there's always something new to learn...